Tsirang District

 Tsirang is noted for its gentle slopes and mild climates.
 The dzongkhag is also noted for its rich biodiversity; however, it is one of the few dzongkhags without a protected area.
-One of Bhutan's longest rivers, the Punatsang Chhu or Sankosh river flows through the district.
+One of Bhutan's longest rivers, the Punatsang Chhu or Sankosh River flows through the district.
 It is the main district where the Lhotshampa resides.
 It has many beautiful places such as Rigsum Pemai Dumra, Pemachoeling Heritage Forest, Tsirang Namgyel Chholing Dratshang, and Nye.

 Languages

-The dominant language in Tsirang is Nepali, but it can be partially different from those spoken in Nepal, spoken by the heterogeneous Lhotshampa like Magar, Tamang, Gurung, Limbu, Rai, etc. In the north of Tsirang, Dzongkha, the national language, is also spoken.
+The dominant language in Tsirang is Nepali, but it can be partially different from that spoken in Nepal, spoken by the heterogeneous Lhotshampa like Bhujel, Magar, Tamang, Gurung, Limbu, Rai, etc. In the north of Tsirang, Dzongkha, the national language, is also spoken.

 Administrative divisions

 Tsirang District is divided into twelve village blocks (or gewogs):